 With this selection you can refine your search results by choosing a specific requirement subject.
 For example, for the spaces tree, you can find requirement types like visual or acoustic comfort.

-Once you have made your selections, click on the Show button to get to the table.
+Once you have made your selections, you can click on the Show button to get to the table.

 Table columns